Palm Islands: Environmental concerns

+The construction of the Palm Islands along the coast of Dubai has had a significant impact on the surrounding environment, resulting in changes to area wildlife (especially aquatic life), coastal erosion, alongshore sediment transport, and wave patterns.

-The origin of most of the environmental damage stems from disturbed sediment from construction of the Palm islands.
+The origin of most of the environmental damage stems from disturbed sediment from the construction of the Palm Island.
 The sediment decreased the amount of sunlight filtering down to the sea vegetation and injured the surrounding marine fauna.
-Environmental disturbances caused by changes in sediment and coastal erosion have attracted the attention of environmental groups such as Greenpeace.
+Environmental disturbances caused by changes in sediment and coastal erosion have attracted the attention of environmental groups such as Greenpeace, who criticized the Palm Islands for the lack of sustainability.

+The non-profit environmental news service Mongabay has reported on Dubai's artificial islands, stating that:

 In 2006, the World Wildlife Fund announced, "[The] UAE's human pressure on global ecosystems (its ecological footprint) [is] the highest in the world.
 The country is supposedly at present five times more unsustainable than any other country" (Samarai, 2007).
-It also mentioned that the construction from the start up to date had caused many visible ecological and environmental changes that threatened the future.
+It also mentioned that the construction from the start-up to date had caused many visible ecological and environmental changes that threatened the future.

-Remedial Measure to Protect the Coast
+Geophysical effects

+According to a study published in the journal Water in 2022, the construction of Palm Jumeirah Island has increased water-soluble materials, changed the water's spectral profile, and increased the water surface temperature around the island.

+Variations in alongshore sediment transport have resulted in changes in erosion patterns along the UAE coast, which has also been exacerbated by altered wave patterns as the waters of the Persian Gulf attempt to move around the new obstruction of the islands.
+The rock walls constructed around the palm islands can result in different wave patterns along the coast of Dubai.
+Instead of hitting the shores directly, the waves move unusually around the new obstruction.
+This has led to the weakening of the shores of Dubai.

+Coastal protection

 To properly manage their shorelines and effects, Dubai relies on its coastal monitoring program.
-Established in 1997, the Dubai coastal monitoring program began studying the baseline bathymetric (measurement of the depth of water in oceans or seas) and topographic survey of the Jumeirah (Dubai) coastline.
+Established in 1997, the Dubai Coastal Monitoring program began studying the baseline bathymetric (measurement of the depth of water in oceans or seas) and topographic survey of the Jumeirah (Dubai) coastline.

 Additional data was collected with technological improvements, including remote video monitoring of Dubai beaches, sediment sampling and analysis, near-shore directional wave and current recordings, and intensive measurement exercises at selected locations using Acoustic Doppler Current Profiler (ADCP) equipment.
 Because of this, they can constantly monitor the continuously changing environmental conditions along the coast of Dubai.

+In 2018, many rumours were abuzz that Palm Jumeirah and The World were sinking into the water.
+However, Nakheel claims that this is false.